-Permission to photograph this piece was not given at the time of the exhibition.
+Permission to photograph this piece was not given at the time of the exhibition in 2015.

 The Methodist Church Honour Roll is a wooden honour roll which has carved in it, a rising sun badge, and angel with a wreath in its right hand, and a lion.
 It lists 55 names of those who served in World War One.